spectrocloud/librarium/packages/docs/content/04-clusters/1-aws-clusters.md

 A NAT gateway is created in the public subnet of each AZ, to allow nodes in the private subnet be able to go out to the internet or call other AWS services.

 An Internet gateway is created for each VPC, to allow SSH access to the bastion node for debugging purposes.
 SSH into Kubernetes nodes is only available through the Bastion node.
+A bastion node helps to provide access to the ec2 instances.
+This is because the ec2 instances are created in a private subnet and the bastion node operates as a secure, single point of entry into the infrastructure.
+The bastion node can be accessed via SSH or RDP.

 The APIServer endpoint is accessible through an ELB, which load balancing across all the control plane nodes.